Heat pump hot water systems: the smart choice for WA homes

 - Electric storage (straightforward)

-- Get quotes: Compare at least 3 installers
+- Get quotes: compare at least three installers

-- Check rebates: Confirm STC value and any local incentives
+- Check rebates: confirm the STC value and any local incentives

-- Schedule installation: Most take half a day
+- Book the install: most take half a day

 Get free quotes from trusted heat pump installers in Perth, or calculate your savings with our free tool.